 Exclude expenses for pasturing or grazing livestock on public land.
-These expenses should be recorded in Item 6a.
+These expenses should be recorded in Item 8a (or 7a on Versions 2-4).

-Item 7a - Landlord's Share of Crop Production (Market Value) (Item 8a V 2,3)
+Item 9a (8a on Ver 2-4) - Landlord's Share of Crop Production (Market Value)

-Record the MARKET VALUE of each commodity from Section B given to landlord(s) in return for use of the land.
-The value per unit of the landlord's share is defined as the price at the time the landlord takes possession of the crop.
+Record the total MARKET VALUE of all commodities from Section B given to landlord(s) in return for use of the land.
+The value of the landlord's share is defined as the value at the time the landlord takes possession of the crop.
+Probe to make sure that the operator does not include the value of hay or other crops that were used on the farm.
 This item is very important because it is used to determine the value of the landlord's share for rent.